Sustainability Progress Report FY2015

-At Autodesk, we participate in the public policy debate to advance innovation, sustainability, and economic growth.
-During fiscal year 2014, we engaged with government officials, nonprofit organizations, think tanks, and other entities to advance sustainability principles.
+At Autodesk, we participate in public policy debate to advance innovation, sustainability, and economic growth.
+During fiscal year 2015, our Government Affairs Team and other key company representatives engaged with government officials, nonprofit organizations, think tanks, and other entities to advance sustainability principles with a focus on clean technology, climate change, and building and infrastructure development.

 Ethics and compliance

 We strive to maintain an environment that demonstrates strong business ethics, and our Code of Business Conduct (CoBC) conveys our values and expectations.
 All Autodesk employees worldwide are required to complete CoBC training annually.

 We promote and protect human rights wherever we do business, and we expect our suppliers and other business partners to comply with all applicable laws and regulations.
 Our Human Rights Policy describes these commitments, as well as how we promote human rights among employees, suppliers, business partners, and customers.

 Suppliers and business partners